Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

     (a, b) => a / b;
 ```

-Both of these assignments look exactly the same, it's just that the actual value is different.
+Both of these assignments look exactly the same, but the actual assigned value is different.
 While in the first case we will get a delegate which can be executed directly, the second will provide us with an expression tree that represents the structure of the supplied lambda expression.
 This is essentially the same `LambdaExpression` that we were creating when compiling code ourselves, only now it represents code written statically as opposed to dynamically.

 For example, we can inspect the expression tree produced by the compiler: